-An Educational Center was part of the original vision for The Highground.
-The center would educate its visitors about the cost of war”the human cost.
-With the Parks neighbors deciding to sell, The Highground needing to expand to accommodate more visitors, and unexpected grants becoming available—The Learning Center became a reality.
+An educational center was part of the original vision for The Highground.
+The center would educate its visitors about the cost of war, “the human cost”.
+With the Parks neighbors deciding to sell, The Highground needing to expand to accommodate more visitors, and unexpected grants becoming available, this learning center has become a reality.

-Today, The Learning Center encompasses a library filled with over 4,000 books covering military history.
-Its garage is a place for our volunteers to get their lunches during work weeks and the gallery, media room and meeting room holds many of the changing exhibits.
-The Museum Coordinator, is responsible for the daily operations, donations of artifacts & library materials, and set up & removal of exhibits.
-Incoming Exhibits are researched, evaluated & booked by our Exhibit Coordinator.
+Today, The Highground Museum encompasses a library filled with over 4,000 books covering military history.
+Its garage is a place for our volunteers to get their lunches during work weeks, and the gallery, media room and meeting room holds many of the different exhibits.
+The Museum Coordinator is responsible for the daily operations, donations including artifacts and library materials, and exhibit setup and removal.
+The coordinator also researches, evaluates and books the incoming exhibits.

-We are always looking for more displays, let us know if you have something or would like to see something in the Center for viewing.
+We are always looking for more displays!
+Please let us know if you have something you are willing to share or something specific you would like to see in the museum.

 The Highground Veterans Memorial Park hosted a well-received Grand Opening for the We Were There: Korea exhibit on September 19, 2020,...Read more

 The Highground has traveling displays that are available for loan.
 My War: Wartime Photographs by Vietnam Veterans and Tribute to the Fallen can be obtained for display at a venue in your hometown regardless of where you are located in the world.
 We would love to help you educate and heal your visitors.